josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 </div>

-The `@Component` decorator identifies the class immediately below it as a component class, and specifies its metadata.
+The `@Component` decorator identifies the class immediately below it as a component class, and specifies the associated metadata.
 In the example code below, you can see that `HeroListComponent` is just a class, with no special Angular notation or syntax at all.
-It's not a component until you mark it as one with the `@Component` decorator.
+It is not a component until you mark it as one with the `@Component` decorator.

-The metadata for a component tells Angular where to get the major building blocks that it needs to create and present the component and its view.
+The metadata for a component tells Angular where to get the major building blocks that it needs to create and present the component and the associated view.
 In particular, it associates a *template* with the component, either directly with inline code, or by reference.
-Together, the component and its template describe a *view*.
+Together, the component and the associated template describe a *view*.

 In addition to containing or pointing to the template, the `@Component` metadata configures, for example, how the component can be referenced in HTML and what services it requires.

-Here's an example of basic metadata for `HeroListComponent`.
+Here is an example of basic metadata for `HeroListComponent`.

 <code-example header="src/app/hero-list.component.ts (metadata)" path="architecture/src/app/hero-list.component.ts" region="metadata"></code-example>